 The initial steps will be different depending on your digital audio workstation (DAW), whether that be Logic Pro, Pro Tools, Reaper, FL Studio, etc. I'll be using Logic Pro but you should be able to easily follow along all the same, since a multitrack is a multitrack regardless of the name attached to it.

-The only thing you'll need to determine is if your DAW has a tone generator plugin to create pink noise or if you need to download one or simply import a recording of the noise, which can easily be found online.
+The only thing you'll need to determine is if your DAW has a tone generator plugin (the best DAWs do) to create pink noise or if you need to download one or simply import a recording of the noise, which can easily be found online.

 Regardless if you're using a plugin or a sample, you'll want to create a new track for the noise.
 You can't slap it on the master output bus or it'll override all of the audio if you don't have a Thru option (Logic Pro's plugin does not).
 If yours does have a Thru option, you can save yourself a step otherwise.